rami-aouinti/bro-world-frontend-ui/README.md

 ```

 Each directory may contain additional `README` or documentation files to describe specific implementation details.
 Explore the `docs/` folder for deeper explanations of patterns used across the app.

+## 🎓 Education Module

+The `/education` workspace delivers a complete mock learning journey powered by Nuxt 3, Vuetify 3, and Pinia.
+Learners can browse categories, follow lessons with inline exercises, complete a final quiz, and generate a downloadable certificate—everything running on local mock data and persisted in the browser.

+- **Mock APIs:** The Nitro server exposes REST-style endpoints under `server/api/education/` that serve categories, course details, lesson content, quizzes, and certificate workflows backed by `server/mock/education.json` and helper utilities in `server/utils/education.ts`.
+- **State management:** `stores/education.ts` keeps catalogue data, lesson progress, quiz outcomes, and issued certificates in sync with `localStorage`, while shared TypeScript contracts live in `types/education.ts`.
+- **Client experience:** Pages in `pages/education/` orchestrate the flow across the catalogue, lessons, quizzes, and certificate viewer using the reusable components housed in `components/education/` plus the html2pdf download helper defined in `plugins/html2pdf.client.ts`.
+- **Translations:** English and French locale strings for the entire journey are located in `i18n/locales/en.json` and `i18n/locales/fr.json`.
+- **Targeted tests:** Run `pnpm vitest run tests/unit/educationStore.spec.ts` to verify store behaviour, or add Playwright coverage for the multi-step happy path when browser automation is available.

 ## 📚 Documentation